1.

 F. Basic components of nutritional status assessment

 IV.
-Nutrients (Carbohydrates, lipids, protein, vitamins, minerals, and water)
+Nutrients (Carbohydrates, lipids, protein, vitamins,

 A. Characteristics, classification, and major sources